ADDICTIONS & COMMUNITY

 BECOMING A COMMUNITY SUPPORT WORKER OR ADDICTIONS ADVISOR

-Heritage College’s Addictions & Community Support Worker certificate program provides students with the skills they need to excel as part of a social assistance or community service team.
-Our specially designed express A&CSW certificate program gets you the education you need quicker than other Calgary-area colleges, so you can graduate and start your new career in social work in only 25 weeks.
+Welcome to Heritage College’s Addictions & Community Support Worker certificate program in Western Canada.
+Our program equips students with the necessary skills to excel as part of a social assistance or community service team.
+Designed to be efficient, our express Addictions & Community Support Worker certificate program allows you to complete your education faster compared to other colleges in the Calgary area, enabling you to graduate and embark on your new career in social work in just 25 weeks.

-Heritage Career College’s 6-month express Addictions & Community Support Worker program includes five weeks of hands-on work experience in social service agencies and shelters in your hometown.
-Graduates of our programs receive continuing support from Heritage College’s Career Services department, including help with job searches, resume and LinkedIn profile reviews, and interview preparation.
-Upon graduation, this certificate will empower students with the confidence and skills needed to become front-line workers supporting individuals, families, and communities experiencing adversity.
+What sets us apart is our commitment to hands-on experience.
+During the 6-month express program, you will engage in five weeks of practical work experience in social service agencies and shelters within your hometown.
+Upon graduation, Heritage College’s Career Services department provides ongoing support, including assistance with job searches, resume and LinkedIn profile reviews, and interview preparation.
+With our certificate in hand, you will possess the confidence and skills necessary to become a front-line worker supporting individuals, families, and communities facing adversity.

 Course Overview